 A command may refer to any of the following:

 1. A command is a word or phrase that, when typed or spoken, causes the computer to perform a certain operation.
-For example, at an MS-DOS prompt, when typing the "dir" command, the user would see a listing of files in the current directory.
+For example, at an MS-DOS prompt, when typing the "dir" command and pressing Enter, the user would see a listing of directories and files in the current directory.

 2. When referring to a programming language, a command is a unique word used to perform a specific operation.
 For example, "print" is a command used to display text on the screen.
 Entering and executing the command below prints "Hello World!" to the screen.